 Real-Life Counterpart: Axolotl

 In real life, the axolotl is a salamander, though it is critically endangered.
-Primarily living in Mexico, it also naturally is found in brown and pink like the Minecraft version, but it is also found in grey, black, and white.
+Primarily living in Mexico‘s high-altitude freshwater lakes, it also naturally is found in brown and pink like the Minecraft version.
+However, it is also found in grey, black, and white.
 They also cannot survive outside of water.

 The Moobloom has a passive personality, wandering throughout the game.
 However, they are cautious, and they will not mosey through areas that could cause them harm, like high cliffs or lava floors.
 As they walk around, they leave buttercups in their steps behind them.
 They are a variation of the mooshroom, which is a combination of a mushroom and a cow.